justinyaodu/LaTeXclippings/README.md

 Each rendered image is cropped, allowing it to be easily embedded in other content.
 When generating HTML `<img>` tags, additional CSS style rules are added, which adjust the SVG's scale and baseline to match the surrounding text.
 No more misaligned equations!

-LaTeXclippings provides a simple command-line utility, as well as a Python API for integration into more complex projects (like static website generators).
-LaTeXclippings also converts `pdflatex` errors into informative Python exceptions, helping you identify the file and line responsible for an error.
+LaTeXclippings also parses the `pdflatex` log, matching up each input file with the corresponding log output.
+If any error messages are found, they are converted into informative Python exceptions, which identify the file and line responsible for an error.

 ## Dependencies